LenPayne/CSD2323-Assign3/README.md

 On Windows, open a text editor with `Run as administrator` (right-click on the shortcut to see this option).
 Then edit `C:\Windows\System32\drivers\etc\hosts`.

+These files all have the same syntax across Windows and *NIX systems.
+The important part is that it maps an IP address to a human-readable name.
+Make sure that you put your server's IP address into the file (not your desktop's IP address).

 ## Installing WordPress